schoenemeyer/LAMMPS-in-Azure/README.md

 # LAMMPS-in-Azure
-How to run LAMMPS March 2018 in Azure with VMSS
+How to run LAMMPS Version 16 March 2018 in Azure with Virtual Machine Scale Sets (VMSS)

 ## Introduction